'Throw it in the drain': Darfield High student says he was told to leave kitten in drain

 Gunn's mother has now put in a formal complaint with the school.

+However, Darfield principal Morris said he offered students three options to care for the kitten.

+These included returning it to its "presumed home under the building" so its mother could find it; leaving it with him until the end of the day at which point the students could take it home; or give it to the person whom the students said was coming to take it to the vet.

-Gunn said he first noticed the kitten after seeing a group of younger girls huddled around the drain.
+Gunn said he had earlier become concerned about the kitten after seeing a group of younger girls huddled around the drain.

 They had been drawn by the kitten's screams for help that could be heard from at least 30m away.

-They took the kitten to school's teachers to ask what could be done, but were told to put the young cat back in the drain.
+They took the kitten to school's teachers to ask what could be done, but were told to put the young cat back in the drain, Gunn claimed.

 "So I went and grabbed it out of the drain and wrapped it up in my hoodie and went through my day holding the cat."